 Learn how to draw a great looking Window with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Window drawing.

 In popular culture, including television shows, movies, and books aimed at teenagers, youths often use windows for sneaking out of the house undetected.

 Another common theme is a window that is broken by an errant baseball.
 Cartoons may feature a villain who breaks into a building by silently cutting a circle of glass from a window.

 Windows also feature frequently in maxims and proverbs.
 Examples include "The eyes are the windows to the soul" and "When one door closes, open a window."

 Scroll down for a downloadable PDF of this tutorial.